jesusalgon/jesusalgon/README.md

 If you want to take a look, here you have the [web](https://jesusalgon.github.io/fatum) and the [code](https://github.com/jesusalgon/fatum).

 ## Course: CS50’s Web Programming with Python and JavaScript
-This is my actual course.
-It is about a bit of all, but focused mostly on front-end.
+This is my current course.
+It lets you start coding frontend, but also backend.
 These guys are great, I truly recommend any of their courses.
 ### Project 0: Search
 That one was so funny.
 With just **HTML** and **CSS** I had to replicate the Google Search front-end and make it work like the original one. </br>
 To make things a little more interesting, I decided to use **SASS** and **Bootstrap** for first time.
 They are awesome!
 I even made the web responsive in just a few minutes.

 To see the result, here you have the [web](https://jesusalgon.github.io/CS50-Search) and the [code](https://github.com/jesusalgon/CS50-Search).

+### Project 1: Wiki
+My very first serious project with Django!
+After the Google project, here it comes some kind of Wikipedia one.
+It was a perfect approach to backend and forms. **Django** is a marvelous framework.
+I really enjoyed the part where I had to connect the views and the templates, so interesting!

+Want to see the result?
+Here you have the [code](https://github.com/jesusalgon/CS50-Wiki).
+Deployment will be ready soon.